catundchat/vector_store/README.md

 # Vector_store
-To create a vector store by OpenAI，Word2Vec，Meta AI and Paddle.
+To create a vector store using embedding technologies, provided by OpenAI，Word2Vec，Meta AI and BaiduPaddle.

 ## openai